Skip to content

 When I log in, the wrong modules are loaded by default

-Reset your currently loaded modules with module purge (or module purge --force if you also want to unload your basic modenv module).
+Reset your currently loaded modules with module purge.
 Then run module save to overwrite the list of modules you load by default when logging in.

 I can't load module TensorFlow